Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Q: Why does unsheating weapons put me in third-person?
 Can I play the list in first-person?
 A: The list is designed for third-person gameplay and first-person combat is not supported at all.
 Do not report any first-person gameplay related issues to me, I don't care.

-### Q: I still can not figure out how to use Immersive Equipment Displays!
-A: Ask around the [discord](https://discord.gg/4WwqfK5yHg) then.
-Do not make a support thread for these issues.

 ### Q: My character is really skinny and the weight sliders only adjust the neck and wrist, how do I change my character's body appearance?
 A: Open the OBody menu with `;` (check or change the keybind in the OBody MCM if you do not have a QWERTY keyboard).